Blog

 min read

 Lately I’ve been reading a lot about FinOps going agentic and people in FinOps fearing for their jobs.
+There’s a quiet question floating around:

 “If AI can optimize cloud costs autonomously… what exactly happens to us?”